aplteam/Cider/docs/Cider-User-Guide.md

 However, if the first non-white space character of `tests` is a `]` (making it a user command rather than a function call) its definition would just be printed to the session together with a comment because then it's obviously a user command.

-###### githubUsername

-This parameter was introduced with version 0.19.0 and removed with version 0.24.0

-If for some reason the information this property was expected to hold is required then Cider will investigate the `project_url` property and establish it this way.

-If a config file still carries this property it is simply ignored.

 ##### LINK

 These are LINK parameters which are passed on to LINK when Cider brings the APL code into the WS with LINK.

-Note that this is a temporary solution: LINK should have its own config files for this, and will get them.
-Once they are available this section will be ignored in Cider config files, and should be removed.
+Note that this is a temporary solution: LINK should have its own config files for this, and will get them with Link 4.0.

-You may add other settings like `caseCode` as well; refer to LINKs documentation for details.

-###### arrays

-This is a Boolean that defaults to 0.

-A 1 means that all variables are watched, and 0 means that Cider/Link does not care unless a variable is already saved in an `.apla` file.

-###### beforeRead

-Empty or a *fully qualified* function name.

-###### beforeWrite

-Empty or a *fully qualified* function name.
+However, until all supported versions of Link can deal with Link's own configuration file, Cider will save non-defaults values in a Cider project config file.

 ###### watch